Contents

 Location: Ground floor

-This gallery immerses visitors in the daily life of ancient Athenians, showcasing objects found in the various buildings that were once located on the slopes of the Acropolis.
-The artefacts here reflect the religious and public aspects of their life.
+This gallery immerses you in the daily life of ancient Athenians, showcasing objects found in the various buildings that were once located on the slopes of the Acropolis.
+The artifacts here reflect the religious and public aspects of their life.

 The Archaic Aropolis Gallery